Instantaneous response and quantum geometry of insulators

+To address this issue, we return to the fundamental observation that quantum geometry originates from projecting the position operator into the occupied subspace \cite{Marzari1997, Marzari2012}.
+From this perspective, it is natural to introduce the off-diagonal dipole operator $d = e\mathcal{D}$, with $\mathcal{D}(t) \equiv \hat{Q} \hat{r}_\mu(t)\hat{P}$, where $\hat{P}$ projects onto the occupied states and $\hat{Q} = 1-\hat{P}$ projects onto the unoccupied states.
+Its zero-temperature correlation function defines the time-dependent quantum geometric tensor (tQGT)

+The tQGT captures zero-point motion in quantum systems: it vanishes for a classical particle, reduces to the localization tensor at $t=0$, and encodes both the metric and Chern number as its real and imaginary parts.
+Crucially, the inclusion of the projector $\hat{Q}$ eliminates gauge dependence, making tQGT manifestly gauge invariant and physically observable.
+It circumvents the gauge-dependent singularities inherent to dipole–dipole correlation functions in the theoretical description of solids.

-as the \emph{time-dependent Quantum Geometric Tensor} (tQGT), first introduced in Ref.~\cite{komissarov2023}. \rev{The symbol $\tr$ represents trace over all states.} Intuitively, the \rev{tQGT} tensor probes the spatial uncertainty in the position of an electron due to tunneling between two points in space via the virtual transitions.
-It \rev{vanishes identically for a classical particle, and} \rev{at $t=0$ defines the ground state quantum metric or the localization tensor \cite{Resta2011} $g_{\mu\nu} = {\rm Re}[\mathcal{Q}_{\mu\nu}(0)]$, which for free fermions has an integral over the Brillouin zone, and the Chern number $\mathcal{C} \epsilon_{\mu\nu} = 2{\rm Im}[\mathcal{Q}_{\mu\nu}(0)]$}.
-The tQGT is not Hermitian but can be separated into a Hermitian $\mathcal{Q}_{\mu\nu}(t) + \mathcal{Q}_{\nu\mu}(-t)$ and an anti-Hermitian $(\mathcal{Q}_{\mu\nu}(t) - \mathcal{Q}_{\nu\mu}(-t))$ part, of which the latter directly relates to the conductivity tensor. \rev{Lastly, we note that notions of time-dependent quantum geometric tensor already exist for Hamiltonian dynamics along a path in parameter space \cite{rattacaso2020quantum, lu2010operator, Bleu2018, austrich2022quantum}.
-Our formalism is different as it introduces time dependence only in the operator $\mathcal{D}_\mu(t)$ while keeping the Hamiltonian time independent. }
+At finite times, the tQGT is not Hermitian but can be separated into a Hermitian $\mathcal{Q}_{\mu\nu}(t) + \mathcal{Q}_{\nu\mu}(-t)$ and an anti-Hermitian $(\mathcal{Q}_{\mu\nu}(t) - \mathcal{Q}_{\nu\mu}(-t))$ part, of which the former is tied to step response \cite{verma2024stepresponse} and the latter relates to the optical conductivity tensor.
+We further note that notions of time-dependent quantum geometric tensor already exist for Hamiltonian dynamics along a path in parameter space \cite{rattacaso2020quantum, lu2010operator, Bleu2018, austrich2022quantum}.
+Our formalism is different as it introduces time dependence only in the operator $\mathcal{D}_\mu(t)$ while keeping the Hamiltonian time independent.